12vishalkumar/eBook-backend/README.md

    - #### nodemon your start point (Example: nodemon index.js)
    - #### The application will be available at http://localhost:your port number.

+### Now, Here You can use any tools to test the given APIs with the correct URL base on the wrriten code otherwise you get errors to finding the data.
+(Example: Postman or other tools)

 ## API Endpoints
    - #### Authentication
       - ##### <b>POST /api/users/register</b> - Register a new user.
 (Please! your correct URL otherwise get error)